thefranciscook/jekyll-now/_posts/1302-01-01-2018-Super-Delivery.md

 💡 Together with the founders we designed a series of research activities, workshops, offsites and prototyping rounds to *validate the need and develop a shared vision*.

-✌️ Meeting with reality, the concept changed dramatically several times, and finally a strong shared vision emerged.
+✌️ Meeting reality, the concept changed dramatically several times, and finally a strong shared vision emerged.
 This enabled the team to move forward with their patents and investor pitches.

 💰 Value I brought to the project: